Skip to product information

 Embassy Blend

-What is Embassy? - Embassy Blend, our original espresso blend, has been with us since the beginning.
+Embassy Blend, our original espresso blend, has been with us since the beginning.
 Created as a modern Espresso Blend, we focus on sourcing fresh crop coffees in line with the harvest seasons; the components change from time to time so we can consistently offer you a complex, fresh and exciting drink.
 We roast Embassy to be suitable for both black and white coffees.

 You can find our namesake blend in the hopper at our Cellar Door and being served up at some of Christchurch's best coffee shops, cafes and restaurants.

-A note from James, Head of Coffee: Our mission at Coffee Embassy is to be as transparent as possible.
+Our mission at Coffee Embassy is to be as transparent as possible.
 We enjoy sharing information about the coffee you are drinking and help educate about coffee.
-Embassy blend is currently made up of Brazil Araponga, Colombia Huila Reserve, and Ethiopia Sidama Dara.
-Before we get stuck into the details of the origins I would like to go over a few of the coffee terms/language we use every day.
+Before we get stuck into the details of the origins I would like to go over a few of the coffee terms we use.
 If you would like to know more about each of the coffees in this blend, we have provided some more in-depth information in the tabs below, alternatively we are always happy to chat!

 Score: 85.5